-Southern Textile Company Limited, the joint venture of which the Group owns 45%, continued to report satisfactory results.
+Despite the sluggish local economy, earnings of Southern Textile Company Limited, the joint venture which the Group owns 45%, continued to be satisfactory.
 Its main asset, a factory building, is fully leased to third parties.
-Business of the tenant who leased the ground and first floors has not improved.
+Business of the tenant who leased the ground and first floors continued to be very slow.